al34n1x/CSA_LATAM2018/README.md

 ![CICD](./img/settingCICD.png)

 * Scroll down to the *Variables* section and select *Expand*
-* As a brief introduction, GitLab use runners that allow us to deploy our code.
+* As a brief introduction, GitLab uses runners that allow us to deploy our code.
 We are able to invoke a docker instance, run some code and destroy it once our project has been successfully deployed.
 You can either install a runner in your machine or use the share resources.
-For this lab purposes we will use GitLab/Google share resources.
+For this lab purposes, we will use GitLab/Google share resources.
 You can check this [LINK](https://docs.gitlab.com/ee/ci/) to further understand how pipelines works in GitLab.
-* The Variables that we will set in here will be send as parameters to our code in runtime.
-Why? because we don’t want to hardcode our credentials into our code, simple enough, righ?.
+* The Variables that we will set in here will be sent as parameters to our code in runtime.
+Why? because we don’t want to hardcode our credentials into our code, simple enough, right?.
 If you are familiar with Python, we will import the *os* library and invoke the `os.getenv`  function that will allows to manage these variables.

 ![Variables](./img/variables.png)